-- 6.1.3 Excavation work was carried out at Holes 1, 2, 3, 5, 8, 9, 17, & 18 during the reporting month.
-Haul road was constructed linking up Holes 1-9, 17 & 18.
+- 6.1.2 Excavation work was carried out at Holes 1-5 8-9 and 17-18 during the reporting month.
+Haul road was constructed linking up Holes 1-10 and 17-18.
 Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Hole 9 only.
 Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient mitigation measures was provided on site.
 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road.
-For other excavation or earth moving areas, the Contractor was reminded to provide sufficient dust suppression measure. - 6.1.4 Concrete batching plant was completed erection and started to operate at the end of this reporting month.
-The Contractor was confirmed that the total silo capacity on site was less than 50 tonnes.
+For other excavation or earth moving areas, the Contractor was reminded to provide sufficient dust suppression measure. - 6.1.3 Concrete batching plant was started to operate during this reporting month.
+The estimated quantity of concrete produced was around 100m3/day.